Emory-Melody/GraphSlim/README.md

 # TODO

-- [ ] Add sparsification algorithms like Spanner
+- [-] Add sparsification algorithms like Spanner
-- [ ] Add latest condensation methods
+- [ ] Add more latest condensation methods
 - [ ] Support more datasets
 - [ ] Present full results in a website